alterNERDtive/EDDiscovery-wiki/Configuration-Options.md

 * -EDSMNull: Disable EDSM integration

 * -DisableBetaCheck: Don't check for beta flag in journals.
 Warning this may confuse the history.
 Debugging only.

+Other internal options are present for developer use only.